Understanding Workflows

 Minimal Workflow

 The simplest possible workflow consists of just Input and Output.
-However, most workflows include at least one LLM Step to process data with AI.
+However, most workflows include at least one AI Model to process data with AI.

-ORCFLO supports two execution modes that control how nodes are processed.
+ORCFLO supports two run modes that control how nodes are processed.
 Choose the mode that best fits your workflow's requirements.

 1